-As a child the young Reinhard became an accomplished violinist and sportsmen but was in many respects a timid boy who was frequently bullied at school for both high-pitched voice and his Roman Catholicism.
+The young Reinhard became an accomplished violinist and sportsmen but was in many respects a timid boy who was frequently bullied at school for his Roman Catholicism and high-pitched voice.

 Raised as a patriot he was excited by the First World War but was too young to serve but upon its completion he made up for lost time by joining the paramilitary Freikorps that was responsible for suppressing with great brutality the Communist led Spartakist revolt in Berlin.

-In 1922 he joined the German Navy where he rose to the rank of Lieutenant but it was hardly a meteoric rise and he was intensely disliked by both his fellow Officers and those under his charge.
-He was dismissive of anyone he considered his social inferior and would often decline to dine in the Officer’s Mess if he thought he was in the presence of those he felt unworthy of his company.
+In 1922 he joined the German Navy where he rose to the rank of Lieutenant but it was hardly a meteoric rise and he was intensely disliked by his fellow Officers and those under his charge.
+He was dismissive of those he considered his social inferiors and declined to dine in the Officer’s Mess.

 On 17 June 1936, all German State Police and Intelligence Services were brought under Himmler’s control and he appointed Heydrich as his Deputy.

-It was also around this time however that Heydrich’s rise to prominence was almost brought to a juddering halt.
+It was also around this time however that Heydrich’s rise to prominence was almost brought to a jarring halt.

-Hitler was suitably impressed by the gaunt Heydrich with the steely look in his eye and concluded that he was suitably enthused with National Socialist ardour and would be useful in the future and that any suspicion of tainted blood was just that.
-It could not be proved one way or the other.
+Hitler was suitably impressed by the gaunt Heydrich with the steely look in his eye.
+He concluded that he was enthused with National Socialist ardour and would be useful in the future and that any suspicion of tainted blood could be used to ensure his blind obedience in the future.

-If Heydrich was shaken by the turn of events he did not show it and was soon back at his desk remaining resolute in his commitment to the Nazi cause and the remorseless bureaucrat he undoubtedly was.
+Heydrich, no doubt shaken by the turn of events did not show it and was soon back at his desk remaining resolute in his commitment to the Nazi cause and the remorseless bureaucrat he undoubtedly was.

 In 1941, he was instrumental in implementing the Nacht und Nebel, or Night and Fog Decree, designed to crush resistance in German Occupied Europe.
 Suspects would be picked up in the dead of night and simply disappear, there was no formal arrest and no charges brought.